anonsmoose/Snake4D/README.md

 ![](https://portfolio.doomer.gq/portfolio/snake/screen1.png)

+You can view a video of the gameplay on my portfolio site: [https://portfolio.doomer.gq/portfolio/4d-snake/](https://portfolio.doomer.gq/portfolio/4d-snake/)

 If you'd like to run it yourself, just import it as a project into eclipse, right click the project and run it as a Java application.